riceissa/issarice.com/wiki/having-a-personal-website.md

     Ceteris paribus, the second organization is preferable because people are more likely to be interested in a topic than a person (?).

+    On the other hand there may be some individuals with such compelling personality and such high aesthetic discernment that reading what they write is more important than reading what other people write in the same topic (or rather, such an individual can act as an intellectual guide for showing one what is important).

 # Compromise?

 One thing to note is that, even given the disadvantages of having one's own website, one can still have a website but primarily post in places other than one's own website, for instance in Facebook groups or on topic-specific websites.